David-969/cloud-engineering-portfolio/README.md

-Third Deployment with Docker
-Project 2: AWS EC2 + Docker + Nginx Website Deployment
+Project 3: AWS EC2 + Docker + Nginx Website Deployment

-Situation
+Situation:

 A static website needed to be hosted in a reliable and portable environment rather than running directly on a local machine.

 The goal was to deploy the application on AWS while leveraging containerization to create a consistent deployment environment and improve maintainability.

-Task
+Task:

 Design and deploy a cloud-based hosting solution that would: